chrisdrymon/angel/README.md

 If you just need to tag one sentence, then the above example is fine.
 But if you want to tag an entire document, don't feed it to the tagger one sentence at a time; or even worse, one token at a time.
 It'll take forever that way and accuracy will suffer.
-Just give it the entire document all at once.
+Give it the entire document as a single string all at once.

     from angel import tag